michaeljbishop/mulligan/README.md

 ## Some Notes About the Ruby Implementation
 ### Methods
 #### Kernel#raise
-`Kernel#raise` now has a return value!
-It is the return value from the recovery block. `Kernel#raise` also yields the exception to a block.
+1. `Kernel#raise` now has a return value!
+It is the value returned from the recovery block.
+2. `Kernel#raise` also yields the exception to a block.
 It does this since it's pretty common to have `Kernel#raise` create an exception for you and without this, you couldn't otherwise attach recoveries.

 ```ruby
 def test